Brainicism/KMQ_Discord/docs/FAQ.md

 3. You have changed the *guess mode* game option.
 See `,help mode` for more details
 4. You must be in the same voice channel as the bot, *and* typing your answer in the text channel the game started in

 If none of these apply, the song's name in the database *may* be incorrect.
-You may report these in #song-aliases in the official support server found in `,help`.
+You may report these in #song-aliases in the official KMQ server found in `,help`.

 ## The bot keeps repeating the same songs
 Your current set of game options is limiting the choice of songs available.
 You can check your game options by using `,options`.